JRam13/Manufacturing/README.md

 Class Definitions
 -------------------

-• UIFacade - UserInterface that gives you two options; To run an automatic test (which creates a manual run and 3 recipe runs), and go to the machine control (create custom control values or choose recipes).
+• UIFacade - UserInterface that gives you two options.
+1-run an automatic test (which creates a manual run and 3 recipe runs), and 2- go to the machine control (create custom control values or choose recipes).

 • UserInterface - UserInterface where you can customize the manufacturing by setting control values.